History of West Ham United F.C.: 1895–1900 – Thames Ironworks F.C. and the legacy of Arnold Hills

-West Ham United under Syd King
+Syd King's management

 1900–1920

 In June 1900, Thames Ironworks was wound up but was immediately relaunched on 5 July 1900 as West Ham United Football Club.
 Potential names of Canning Town, West Ham and Borough of West Ham were all considered, before West Ham United was decided upon.
 The club secretary was Lew Bowen.
 Despite the shift in team name, the club and its fans are to this day referred to as "The Irons" and "The Hammers" due to the original connection and still retains many rivalries (both friendly, and competitive) and community associations from these formative years.
 In particular, they are perceived to have retained many "working class" values, even with the rapid changes in the footballing climate.

 The reborn club played their games at the Memorial Grounds in Plaistow (rented at favourable terms by Arnold Hills who was a major shareholder in the new club).
 In the 1901–02 season, Syd King replaced Bowen as secretary, combining the role with his playing duties.
 He became secretary-manager in May 1902.
 The team did well on the field and made a small profit.
 In the 1902–03 season, the directors were shocked by a loss of £151 that was caused by a wage bill that had gone up by 50 percent.
 The 1903–04 season saw an even greater loss, at £793, caused by the loss of season ticket income from supporters because the club had become more distant from the workers at the ironworks and with fewer local players being employed.
 At the beginning of the 1904–05 season, the directors were looking to move to the Boleyn Castle, a site of a Catholic school surrounded by small shops and residential streets, everything the Memorial Grounds did not have.

 A growing estrangement between Hills and West Ham regarding rent and services at the Memorial Grounds and rejection of Hill's nominees as directors, culminated at the end of the 1903–04 season with Hills telling West Ham to vacate the Memorial Grounds, as it was needed for the amateur Thames Ironworks team, and to leave office space in buildings owned by the ironworks.
 The ultimatum forced the directors' hand, signing a lease for the Boleyn Ground.
 The rental provisions included the amalgamation of West Ham United with the incumbent Boleyn Castle football club, taking their best players into the West Ham reserves.
 The Boleyn Castle directors would be allowed to purchase stock in West Ham and one or more recommended to be elected to the board of West Ham United.

 The 1904–05 West Ham team.

 The first season at the Boleyn Ground, 1904–05, despite more expensive running cost, saw a profit of £400 in large part due to the gate receipt prices rising from £2,900 to £4,300.
 They then made an operating profit every year between 1905 and 1914.